inkouper/Coursera-Getting-Cleaning-Data-Proj/README.md

 #Script
-The script run_analysis.R does the following:
+The script run_analysis.R does the following:<br />
-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.<br />
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement. <br />
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.<br />
-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names. <br />
-5. Takes the data set in step 4, and creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Takes the data set in step 4, and creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br />

 The script works with a flat folder structure.
 All files were copied into one folder "UCI HAR Dataset copy".

+#Result
 The resulting set is a table with all observations (test and training) with measurements on the mean and standard deviation (66 variables).

 Each column represents a variable from the features set named with a label for that feature and activity names instead of the numbers.

 The final resulting set "tidy.txt" is a table that contains averages of each variable for each activity and each subject.